Does soaking hay really reduce carbohydrate content?

 Recommendation Ultimately it is still critically important to test forages being fed to those horses sensitive to WSC.
 It may be beneficial to acquire a laboratory analysis of the hay after it is soaked according to the practices of your facility.
 The researchers in the UK tried to emulate current soaking practices but each facility is slightly different and obviously depending on the grass species in your hay the outcome could vary greatly.

-Other options include incorporating a commercial forage product such as a hay pellet or HYGAIN® MICRBEET® into your horses ration.
-HYGAIN® MICRBEET® is an unmolassed micronized sugar beet flake product that is high in well-fermentable fibre and low in sugar.
+Other options include incorporating a commercial forage product such as a hay pellet into your horses ration.
 Also, HYGAIN ZERO® a unique low carb – low GI formula with less than 1.5% starch, less than 5.5% non-structural carbohydrates and a WSC of 4% is an ideal choice for horses sensitive to WSC.
-Additionally this low starch product provides 35% fibre, similar or higher than common fibre sources such as hay or chaff.
+Additionally this low starch product provides 35% fiber, similar or higher than common fiber sources such as hay or chaff.
 Commercial products offer consistency and should have little variation in their WSC content from bag to bag.

 Reference: Longland A. C., Barfoot C., Harris P. A. (2011) Effects of soaking on the water-soluble carbohydrate and crude protein content of hay.
 Veterinary Record.
 168: 618